indranildeveloper/indranildeveloper-kepler.gl/examples/custom-map-style/README.md

 ![map layers](https://studio-public-data.foursquare.com/statics/keplergl/documentation/f-map-styles-8.jpg "custom map style")

-Demo how to use kepler.gl with other basemap services other than Mapbox.
+Demo how to use indranildeveloper-kepler.gl with other basemap services other than Mapbox.

 Read more about [Custom Map Style][custom-map-styles]